 Al Ahly's player Hossam Ghaly (R) in action against an Wydad Casablanca player Yassine El Kordy (L)

-Al Ahly veteran midfielder Hossam Ghaly is set to retire at the end of the current campaign when his contract expires.
+News landing through from Egypt is that Al Ahly captain Hossam Ghaly will retire at the end of the current season.

 A darling of the Red Devils supporters, Ghaly confirmed that he will retire at the end of the season to end his 18-year career that is equally marked by controversy and brilliance on the pitch.